ffuszthaler/CD_SS23/assignment2_2/README.md

-# Bubble & Merge Sort - Refactor Assignment 2.1
+# Tower of Hanoi - Iterative & Recursive implementation

 ## About the Project
-This project is a rewrite of assignment 1 in order to use templates and support datatypes other than integers.
+This project is the implementation of a mathematical problem called the tower of hanoi, both iteratively and recursive.

 ## Getting Started
 To get started, simply download this project and open it: